Andrew P. Martin: Political career

 In the fall 1911, Martin was one of three Democrats nominated to run for the three seats from Pima County for the 1st Arizona State Legislature, along with S. W. Purcell and J. W. Buchanan.
 In the general election in December, Martin narrowly finished fourth, behind Republicans Kirke T. Moore (who finished first) and Frank L. Crofoot (who finished third), and Democrat Buchanan who came in second.
 Martin garnered 910 votes to Crofoot's 936.
 In 1912, Martin became the private secretary to Congressman Carl Hayden.
 He spent 18 months with Hayden in Washington D. C. before returning in 1914 to run for the Arizona State Senate.
 He announced his candidacy in July 1914.
-Incumbent A. A. Worsley had announced that he would not be running for re-election, while the other incumbent John T. Hughes was running.
+Incumbent A. A. Worsley had announced that he would not run for re-election, while the other incumbent John T. Hughes was running.
 Besides Hughes and Martin, there were two other Democrats vying for the two nominations: R. N. Leatherwood and Mose Drachman.
 However, Hughes dropped out of the race in mid-August.
 Martin and Drachman won the two Democrat nominations, and were easy winners in the November general election.
 Conjecture at the beginning of 1916 was that Martin would run for re-election to the State Senate, and with Mose Drachman ineligible to run due to his appointment as Senior Clerk to the District Superior Court, his fellow Democrat, J. W. Buchanan, who had served two terms in the lower house, would run with him on the ticket.
 However, in August Martin announced that he would not be running for re-election.